Flow Designer

 Properties of an Email task

 This task has the unique property E-mail which specifies to which address the email will be sent.
-This can either be an address written right into this field, or it can be set dynamically by using a value from a previous form in the flow.
-This is done by putting the control ID inside curly braces, as seen in the example of email task properties above.
+The email can either be a specific address, or it can be set dynamically by using a form’s field value at a previous step in the flow.
+To use a field value, put the control name inside curly braces, as seen in the example of email task properties above.

 Form

-However, this feature also allows values to carry forward when using different forms.
-If a control has the same ID as a control from a previous step, it will copy that value.
+Flows also allow values to carry forward through different forms.
+If a control has the same name as a control from a previous step, it will copy that value.

 Note